BismanSs/UFS/README.md

 UFS requires Boost C++ libraries for string manipulation.
 Full credit for the Boost C++ libraries goes to Boost development team at <https://www.boost.org/>

 ## DEVELOPMENT TESTING
-Ann acceptance test to demonstrate data retrieval functionality provided at bottom of UserInterface constructor, only prints to console momentarily
+An acceptance test to demonstrate data retrieval functionality provided at bottom of UserInterface constructor, only prints to console momentarily